 - property you claim the law allows you to keep through the Chapter 7 bankruptcy process (called "exempt property") -- most states let you keep some equity in your home, clothing, household furnishings, Social Security payments you haven't spent, and other necessities such as a car and the tools of your trade

 - property you owned and money you spent during the previous two years, and

 - property you sold or gave away during the previous two years.

 You'll find step-by-step instructions for filling out all of the required forms in How to File for Chapter 7 Bankruptcy, by Stephen Elias, Albin Renauer, and Robin Leonard (Nolo).
 For introductory information on the required forms, see Nolo's section on Completing the Bankruptcy Forms.

 Bankruptcy's Magic Wand -- The Automatic Stay

-Filing for Chapter 7 bankruptcy puts into effect an "Order for Relief" -- known informally as the "automatic stay."
+Filing for Chapter 7 bankruptcy puts into effect something called the "automatic stay."
 The automatic stay immediately stops most creditors from trying to collect what you owe them.
-So, at least temporarily, creditors cannot legally grab ("garnish") your wages, empty your bank account, go after your car, house, or other property, or cut off your utility service or welfare benefits.
-For more information, see Bankruptcy's Automatic Stay.
+So, at least temporarily, creditors cannot legally grab ("garnish") your wages, empty your bank account, go after your car, house, or other property, or cut off your utility service.
+(Learn more about bankruptcy's automatic stay.)